-The main sector, Current Contemporary, provides a significant platform for solo or group exhibitions by leading galleries from across the globe.
+The main sector provides a significant platform for solo or group exhibitions by leading galleries from across the globe.
 Click here to view 2018 exhibiting galleries.

-Presented in association with The Print Council of Australia Inc, PAPER CONTEMPORARY will showcase the best of national and international contemporary printmaking and works on paper.
+Presented in association with The Print Council of Australia Inc, PAPER CONTEMPORARY showcases the best of national and international contemporary printmaking and works on paper.
 Click here to read more about Paper Contemporary.

 Lisa Fehily Contemporary Art, Melbourne

 Good to Print Studio, Sunshine Coast